Love pink lemonade? Want to know how to make homemade pink lemonade from scratch? It’s easier than you think and oh so refreshing.

 Love pink lemonade?
 Want to know how to make homemade pink lemonade from scratch?
 It's easier than you think and oh so refreshing.

-- 2 cups freshly squeezed lemon juice about 10-12 lemons
+- 4 cups freshly squeezed lemon juice about 8 pounds of lemons

-In a large pitcher, combine remaining water, lemon juice, cranberry juice, and salt.
+In a large pitcher, combine 9 cups of water, lemon juice, cranberry juice, and salt.
+Adjust the hue of the lemonade by adding more or less cranberry juice.

-Remove lemon peel segments from the simple syrup.
+Remove the lemon peel segments from the simple syrup.
 Add to lemonade.
 Stir to combine.

 Pour lemonade through a fine mesh sieve to remove any pulp, if desired.